Building armies for AK47 part 2–Individualising your forces

 When I’m individualising my own forces I want two things, a backstory and some unique models n what you could call signature units.

 The People’s Army of Ztumsia (PAZ) – a Dictatorship

 Headed by President for Life “Papa Deek” Donunga the PAZ are descended from one faction of the revolutionary popular front which fought against colonial rule for many years.
-Immediately after independence the forces that had won the war for independence fractured along tribal lines and the country split in two halves, divided along tribal lines.
+Immediately after independence the forces that had won the war for independence fractured along tribal lines and the country split in two.
 One half is now called Ztumsia, the other half, Setumsia (the different spellings is a source of some conflict between the tribes).
 For a couple of years the two new countries were at war with Donunga falling out with his long time friend and co-leader of the revolutionary forces, “DaDa” Ngobi, now President of Setumsia.
 But recently the two dictators have formed an alliance after deciding that their interests would be best served if they focused their efforts on overcoming common enemies rather than on fighting each other.

 Special Armed Police Service (SAPS)